 Take out your calculator and re-evaluate the money now required for your life after retirement.
 You might have already done it in your thirties, but keeping in mind that the cost of living is going up every other day, your previous plan might not be the same anymore.
 Hence keeping a reality check on it will result in the fruits after twenty years.

 Try to cut on extra money that you spend, even smaller effort that you put into your savings will later add up to a better amount.
 Try carpooling while going to work, this will be good not only moneywise but, in general, it is also your effort for the benefit of the environment.

 If you are one of those who are into smoking or drinking then put your effort into reducing it, you will realize the phenomenal amount of money that people spend on these so that it can be easy to start saving for retirement at 40.

 8. Plan for late retirement:

-See how much more years you can extend your retirement.
+See how many more years you can extend your retirement.
 Most of the companies do require people with experience to grow and you could be one of those best candidates that the company would like to retain.
-Working for a few more years will give you extra time to earn more money, hence, the opportunity to save more for ahead.
+Working a few years will give you extra time to earn money, hence, the opportunity to save more for ahead.

 9. Plan your future:

 What you intend to do after your retirement?
 Are you planning to go on vacation?
 Or are you planning to spend your time in a home?
 These simple questions will give you a way to answer your requirements of how you will be planning for your savings for the future.
 Set a goal and work towards it.

 Don’t depend on one form of investment or put all your money in one form of saving.
 Spread your savings into various options that are available in the market, from stocks to fixed deposits of mutual funds.
 This will help you generate revenues in various forms allowing you to have a good saving in hand more than you planned.